GovTechSG/TechBiz-Documentation/create-configure-resources.md

 5. Select the required product.
 6. Select the required **resource type**.
 > **Note**: Currently, this selection is not applicable for SHIP-HATS.
 7. Enter a resource name.
+Resource names can only contain alphanumeric characters, must not exceed 50 characters, and should include only letters, digits, '.', '&', '_', '*', '@', '/', '-', spaces, and parentheses.
+Names must begin with a letter or digit and must contain at least one alphabet character.

 > **Note**: A short name will be automatically generated based on your input and cannot be altered after submission.